Description

 - integrate practical strategies and resources into everyday instruction

-Participants will also gain skills, resources, and strategies to support students in achieving academic and functional success, both in and beyond the classroom.
+Participants will also gain skills, resources, and strategies to promote students' academic and functional success, both in and beyond the classroom.

 Audience

-This workshop is for school personnel and adult family members supporting students in Michigan who are blind or low vision (BLV).
+This workshop is for adult family members and school personnel working with students in Michigan who are blind or low vision (BLV).
 College students studying BLV-related professions are also invited to attend.

 Schedule